 How many people can be on a team?

-To keep things competitive, teams can have a maximum of eight people, and must have a minimum of four.
+To keep things competitive, teams can have a maximum of eight people, and we encourage a minimum of four.
 But don’t worry!
 You do not have to have a team of people to register.
 We will match people up to build teams: it’s a great way to meet some puzzle-minded friends!
 Also, if you have a larger group, splitting up into two teams is a great way to add some additional competitive fun to the evening.
 Losing group buys winning group the next round?
 Sounds good to us!

 What I really want are some secret tips so I can blow away the competition!
 Hook me up?